jrmi/wire.io/README.md

 ## API

-All call are client side.
+All calls are client side.
 Since you have the room instance you can comunicate with other client with this API.

 ### .publish("eventName", params, self=false)